-Today's blog was provided by law school admissions expert Anna Ivey.
 Anna Ivey is the former Dean of Admissions at the University of Chicago Law School and founder of Ivey Consulting.
 She and her team help college and graduate school applicants make smart decisions about their higher education and submit their best applications possible.
 Read more law school tips in The Ivey Guide to Law School Admissions.
-This blog stems from a question that Anna received from a student who had a combination of undergrad credits from a school in the US and schools abroad:
+This blog stems from a question that Anna received from a student who had a combination of undergrad credits from a school in the US and schools abroad.

 It sounds as if you have a lot going on, my friend!
 Life is like that sometimes.
 Not everyone experiences one smooth, contiguous journey through college.
 In fact, the majority of college students don’t.

-Let’s unpack the two questions that are bundled together in this scenario.
+Let’s unpack the two questions that are in this scenario.

 For readers who aren’t familiar with how LSAC handles international transcripts, you can find their rules here.
-Since you’ll be receiving your college degree from a non-US/non-Canadian institution, there are also separate rules around that here.
-You might have the option, or even be required, to submit your University of London transcript to LSAC’s “authentication and evaluation feature” for international transcripts (which is separate from, and sometimes additional to, the Academic Summary Report that regular US-based applicants have).
+Since you’ll be receiving your college degree from a non-US/Canadian institution, there are also separate rules around that here.
+You might have the option to submit your UOL transcript to LSAC’s “authentication and evaluation feature” for international transcripts.
 Will law schools see the underlying transcripts in the application stage?
-Here’s where it gets tricky, and I'm bolding the relevant bits:
+Here’s where it gets tricky:

-So whether the individual law schools will see the international transcripts or not is up to them, and you'll have to dig through that LSAC list linked to above to get a definitive answer.
-If you’re still not sure, or if the law school doesn’t show up on that list, call or email LSAC directly for clarification.
+Whether or not law schools look at the international transcripts is up to them.
+You have to dig through the LSAC list to get a definitive answer.
+If you’re not sure, or if the law school doesn’t appear on that list, contact LSAC for clarification.

 How will schools evaluate your so-so grades at University of London?

 Admissions officers are pretty powerful people, but — for better or worse — they can’t read minds.
-So if all they have in front of them is a transcript, with no further explanation of what’s behind certain grade trends, you leave that backstory to their imaginations.
+Without further explanation of what’s behind certain grade trends, you leave the backstory to their imaginations.
 Not all backstories are worth sharing.
-Hypothetically, if your grades had been so-so because you were spending too much time drinking at the pub, you’d be better off not trying to justify or spin your grades.
-As I like to say about a lot of addendum ideas that applicants have, it's best to let that sleeping dog lie.
+Hypothetically, if your grades were so-so because you were spending too much time drinking at the pub, you’d be better off not trying to justify or spin your grades.

-But if you were working beyond full-time, as you say, that’s important backstory for them to have.
-There are sections in the application form that ask you to list your work history along with dates and time commitments.
-However, you'd also be relying on weary-eyed admissions officers to be able to connect the dots and piece all that together in a quick read-through, and that might be expecting too much.
-So in addition to listing that required information in the application form, you could write a short addendum explaining the commitments you had outside of school during that time period.
-Or, even better, you can add a bullet in your resume, in the University of London section, where you say that you were working full-time while taking classes.
+But if you were working beyond full-time, as you say, that’s an important backstory for them to have.
+There are sections in the application form that ask you to list your work history, along with dates and time commitments.
+Don’t rely on weary-eyed admissions officers to to connect the dots and piece all that together in a quick read-through.
+In addition to listing that required information in the application form, you could write a short addendum explaining the commitments you had outside of school during that time period.
+Even better, add a bullet in the UOL section of your resume explaining that you worked full-time while taking classes.
 The latter is my preference, but either of those solutions would get the point across.